apfm-actions/terraform-elasticsearch-action/README.md

 - More information about the valid options to be used, can be found [here](https://aplaceformom.atlassian.net/wiki/spaces/TECHOPS/pages/1049133728/2020+AWS+Tagging+Standards)

-## Know issues:

-- Multiples AZ are not available for a lack of the provider, https://github.com/terraform-providers/terraform-provider-aws/issues/4038#issuecomment-472304026.

 ## Test executed:

 - Add more nodes to a cluster previously created: